tongni1975/spark-nlp/docs/en/annotators.md

     - `getDelimiter()`: Glue character used to join the tokens
     - `getEnableCumulative()`: Whether to calculate just the actual n-grams or all **n-grams from 1 through n**.
     - `getN()`: Number elements per **n-gram (>=1)**
+    - `getLazyAnnotator()`: Whether `NGramGenerator` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**